-- Gateway 2015 Properties Limited (Trustee of the Gateway 2015 Properties Trust) the trust is to be applied for the purposes of providing money, property or other benefits for the advancement of Sunnyfield and other similar institutions whose purpose is to provide certain services or support to people with an intellectual or other disability. - Endeavour Sunnyfield Pty Limited, which was established for the sole purpose of acquiring Endeavour Industries Disability Services Division (EGA).
+- Gateway 2015 Properties Limited as trustee of the Gateway 2015 Properties Trust (Gateway) the trust is to be applied for the purposes of providing money, property or other benefits for the advancement of Sunnyfield and other similar institutions whose purpose is to provide certain services or support to people with an intellectual or other disability.
+Gateway has appointed two Sunnyfield directors to its Board and for accounting purposes is a controlled entity. - Endeavour Sunnyfield Pty Limited, which was established for the purpose of acquiring Endeavour Industries - Disability Services Division (EGA).
+Endeavour Sunnyfield is a wholly owned entity of Sunnyfield.

-Sunnyfield developed this statement in consultation with the Chairs of the entities within the group.
+Sunnyfield developed this Statement in consultation with the Chairs of the entities within the group.
 The consultation process involved high level assessment of modern slavery risks to the business and how they might vary across different sites, implementation of agreed actions to combat modern slavery risks (as detailed in this Statement), and review of the Statement text.

-This consultation process has supported us to build a comprehensive, group-wide response to modern slavery, which will be led by Sunnyfield's Modern Slavery Working Group
+This consultation process has supported us to build a comprehensive, group-wide response to modern slavery, which will be led by Sunnyfield's Modern Slavery Working Group.